MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailboxRestoreRequest.md

 # New-MailboxRestoreRequest

 ## SYNOPSIS
 This cmdlet is available in on-premises Exchange and in the cloud-based service.
 Some parameters and settings may be exclusive to one environment or the other.
+More detailed instructions are documented at https://docs.microsoft.com/en-us/microsoft-365/compliance/restore-an-inactive-mailbox?view=o365-worldwide.

 Use the New-MailboxRestoreRequest cmdlet to restore a soft-deleted or disconnected mailbox.
 This cmdlet starts the process of moving content from the soft-deleted mailbox, disabled mailbox, or any mailbox in a recovery database into a connected primary or archive mailbox.